-Rather than trying to do something transformational from the beginning, start small and gradually improve.
+Rather than trying to do something transformational early on, always gradually improve.

-Change that 10 minute walk to a 15 minute walk.
+Change that five minute walk to a ten minute walk.

-Over a short amount of time, this reinforces the identify you want to build and you start making real sustainable progress.
+Over a short amount of time, this reinforces the identify you want to build and you start making real lasting change.

 4.If you mess up, get back on track quickly

 We all miss screw up sometimes.
 Don’t think missing a habit one day means you are a failure!
 The mistake is in thinking we have to be like perfect robots when in fact we are complex human beings.

 Failure is part of the process.
 Failure is only failure if we give up.